 San Diego patients that are suffering from gum disease have a few different treatment options.

-- Periodontal maintenance – After the surgery, gum disease doesn’t just go away.
-Patients are still very much at risk of the disease coming back.
+- Periodontal maintenance – To ensure long term health after the gum disease treatment, it’s critical to make sure it doesn’t come back!.
+Even after extensive treatment, gum disease patients are always at risk of the inflammation coming back if plaque is allowed to develop again.
 That’s why patients with gum disease will need regular periodontal maintenance to prevent recurrence.

 Dr. Beck is one of the most well respected and in-demand periodontists in the entire country.
-She has been recognized locally and nationally for all of her work in the field.
-Not only is she native to San Diego, but she also completed the majority of her schooling here in Southern California at UCSD and UCLA.
-As a periodontist (a dentist that specializes in gums and their supporting structures), Dr. Beck has completed 3 more years training than other general dentists to specialize in treating diseases of the gums.
-She even has a Masters degree in biomedical science, which means she on top of all the most current techniques to keep you in optimal health!
-We also offer a wide range of customized sedation options to make sure that you’re comfortable throughout your entire visit.
+She has been recognized locally and nationally for all of her work in the field, including research, teaching, and serving in multiple leadership positions in the dental community to help maintain the highest level of professionalism and protection for the public.
+Not only is she native to San Diego, but she also completed the majority of her schooling here in Southern California at UCSD and UCLA, before moving to San Antonio, Texas to complete her rigorous training in periodontics & implant surgery at one of the best (& toughest!) programs in the country.
+As a periodontist (a dentist that specializes in all the structures that support the teeth, mainly the bone and gum tissue), Dr. Beck has completed 3 more years of advanced training than other general dentists to specialize in treating diseases of the gums.
+She even has a Masters Degree in biomedical science, which means she is on top of all the most current techniques to keep you in optimal health!

-If you’re hoping to work with one of the premier gum specialists in the world, then get in touch with Dr. Beck at her San Diego office at (858) 635-6700.
+If you’re hoping to work with one of the premier gum specialists in the world, then you’ve come to the right place!
+Get in touch with Dr. Beck at her San Diego office by calling (858) 635-6700.